David Reich (geneticist)

-David Emil Reich (born July 14, 1974) is an American geneticist known for the industrialization of research into the population genetics of ancient humans, including their migrations and the mixing of populations, discovered by analysis of genome-wide patterns of mutations.
-He is professor in the department of genetics at the Harvard Medical School, and an associate of the Broad Institute.
+David Emil Reich (born July 14, 1974) is an American geneticist known for his work on the phylogenetics and migration history of humans through statistical analysis of contemporary populations and ancient DNA, and is considered a founding figure in the fields of population genomics and paleogenetics.
+In particular, he has focused on the genetic history of Europe, and on archaic admixture between modern humans, neanderthals, and denisovans.
+He is a professor in the Department of Genetics at Harvard Medical School, an associate of the Broad Institute, and an investigator at the Howard Hughes Medical Institute.
 Reich was highlighted as one of Nature's 10 for his contributions to science in 2015.
-He received the Dan David Prize in 2017, the NAS Award in Molecular Biology, the Wiley Prize, and the Darwin–Wallace Medal in 2019.
-In 2021 he was awarded the Massry Prize.
-He is the director of the David Reich Lab.
+He received the Dan David Prize in 2017, the NAS Award in Molecular Biology, the Wiley Prize, and the Darwin–Wallace Medal in 2019, and the Massry Prize in 2021.

 Early life and education

 Reich grew up as part of a Jewish family in Washington, D.C.
 His parents are novelist Tova Reich (sister of Rabbi Avi Weiss) and Walter Reich, a professor at George Washington University, who served as the first director of the United States Holocaust Memorial Museum.
 During high school, Reich attended the Research Science Institute at MIT.
 Reich started out as a sociology major as an undergraduate at Harvard College, but later turned his attention to physics and medicine and earned a B.A. in the subject.
 After graduation, he attended the University of Oxford, originally with the intent of preparing for medical school.
 He was awarded a D.Phil. in zoology from St Catherine's College, Oxford, in 1999 for research supervised by David Goldstein.
 His thesis was titled "Genetic analysis of human evolutionary history with implications for gene mapping".